cellog/ion-router/README.md

 portions of the component tree using the same data.
 So I will have 2 React components in totally different parts of the component tree using the same piece of data.
-With react-router, I found myself duplicating a lot of content with a single component, or using complex routing rules to enable displaying this information.
+With react-router, I found myself duplicating a lot of content with a single component, or using complex routing rules to enable displaying this information.  react-router version 4 allows declaring the same route multiple times throughout the code, but this can make things more confusing, and opens up another vector for bugs since route information must be duplicated wherever it is used.

 With ion-router, multiple components can respond to a route change anywhere in the React component tree, allowing for more modular design.
-It is important to note here that react-router version 4 addresses this design flaw by using a similar design principle to ion-router.
-However, by coupling tightly the route definition and the component display, you are still limited to using a single component per route, and so the ability to display different components for the same route would require using some clever hacks such as coupling both components into a single component that chooses which one to render based on the route params passed in from react-router.
 The below solution is more performant both because the components are not rendered at all if the route is not satisfied.

 ```javascript